 Agency Services are services that the authority provides on behalf of another organisation.
 The Authority acts as an agent for the collection of National Non Domestic Rates on behalf of Central Government, and as an agent for major precepting bodies for the collection of Council Tax.
-Income and Expenditure relating to these arrangements are disclosed within the Collection Fund outturn on page 67.
-The Authority also acts as an agent on behalf of Central Government for the payment of Housing Benefit.
-During 2011/12, a total of £22.06m was paid to recipients of Housing benefit.
-The cost of providing Housing Benefit was met from subsidy paid by Government.
+Income and Expenditure relating to these arrangements are disclosed within the Collection Fund The Council also provides planning services on behalf of the South Downs National Park.

-With effect from 1st April 2011, the Council has been providing planning services on behalf of the South Downs National Park.
-Work on the Core Strategy has also been undertaken on behalf of the Park.
 Planning fee income is collected by the Council and paid on account to the park on a quarterly basis.